catfact/ztsingou/readme.md

 # ztsingou

-this is mostly a test / proof of concept for integrating external engines with a norns script.
+this is mostly a test / proof of concept for integrating external audio-processing engines with a norns script.

 ## engine structure